hareshgoyal06/ChunkyMonkey/README.md

 ## 🙏 Acknowledgments

-- Built with Rust and amazing open-source libraries
+- Built with Rust for performance and reliability
-- Inspired by the need for better document organization
+- Powered by Ollama for local AI capabilities
-- Named with love for our primate friends 🐒🍌
+- Enhanced with Pinecone for scalable vector search
+- Designed for simplicity and power

 ---

-**🐒 Ready to go bananas for chunks?
-Start using ChunkyMonkey today! 🍌**
+**🐒 Going Bananas for Chunks since 2024! 🍌**